MicrosoftDocs/dynamics365smb-docs/business-central/walkthrough-receiving-and-putting-away-in-basic-warehousing.md

 Ellen, the warehouse manager at CRONUS International Ltd., creates a purchase order for 10 units of item LS-75 and 30 units of item LS-81 from vendor 10000 to be delivered to SILVER Warehouse.
 When the delivery arrives at the warehouse, John, the warehouse worker, puts the items away in default bins defined for the items.
 When John posts the put-away, the items are posted as received into inventory and available for sale or other demand.

 ## Setting up the Location
- The setup of the **Location Card** page defines the company’s warehouse flows.
+ The setup of the **Location Card** page defines the company's warehouse flows.

 ### To set up the location